PTSD Meditation: Unlocking the Power of Vedic Mediation for Healing Trauma

 How can it be possible that minor events and major life-threatening experiences can create trauma?

 No matter how it manifests, the stress in a PTSD episode or any other kind of trauma response episode comes from a change in expectation that the brain and body are unable to cope with.
-As he shares in this podcast episode:
+He shares in this podcast episode:

 Change in Expectation